pwncollege/dojo/README.md

 Once things are setup, you should be able to access the dojo and login with username `admin` and password `admin`.
 You can change these admin credentials in the admin panel.

+### Production Setup

+Customizing the setup process is done through `-e KEY=value` arguments to the `docker run` command.
+You can stop the already running dojo instance with `docker stop dojo`, and then re-run the `docker run` command with the appropriately modified flags.

+In order to change where the host is serving from, you can modify `DOJO_HOST`; for example: `-e DOJO_HOST=localhost.pwn.college`.
+In order for this to work correctly, you must correctly point the domain at the server's IP via DNS.

+By default, a minimal challenge image is built.
+If you want more of the features you are used to, you can modify `DOJO_CHALLENGE`; for example: `-e HOST_HOST=challenge-mini`.
+The following options are available:
+- `challenge-nano`: A very minified setup.
+- `challenge-micro`: Adds VSCode.
+- `challenge-mini`: Adds a minified desktop (the default).
+- `challenge-full`: The full (70+ GB) setup.

 ## Customization